ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Toxic and Drug-Induced Hepatitis.md

 * Extremely high aminotransferase with low bilirubin is characteristic
 * If history unclear or altered sensorium then can start n-acetylcysteine if biochemical features present
 * Metabolism
     * Acetaminophen is metabolised by phase 2 reaction
+    * P450 CYP2E1
     * Hepatotoxic metabolite N-acetyl-p-benzoquinone-imine (NAPQI)
     * Detoxification by binding to "hepatoprotective" glutathione to form ***mercapturic acid***
+    * Adducts
+	    * in excess NAPQI or low glutathione levels